bingoohuang/quartz-glass/README.md

 =====================

 A simple web ui for **quartz** and jobs simple definition on spring xml configuration.
 Thank to [olagache's glass](https://github.com/olagache/glass) and [RedHogs' cron-parser](https://github.com/RedHogs/cron-parser).
 This is a jar project by pom.xml defaultly and can be used in a web project like [quartz-glass-web](https://github.com/bingoohuang/quartz-glass-web).
 Through the quartz-glass ui, you can list all the jobs and relatives triggers.
 Jobs executions also displayed in job detail page.
 And job also can be fired right now with specified trigger data map.

-And to see more detail, please read QuartzGlass-Intro.pdf.
+To see more detail, please read QuartzGlass-Intro.pdf.

 The main changes include: